 Amber Munoz focuses on a broad range of matters, including complex commercial litigation, white collar criminal defense, and investigations.
-She represents individuals and companies in matters across an array of industries, including medical devices, food and beverage, human subjects research, commercial real estate, and biotechnology.
+She represents individuals and companies in matters across an array of industries, including food and beverage, hardware and software technology, e-commerce, commercial real estate, and biotechnology.
 Ms. Munoz has experience in all stages of the litigation process, including pre-complaint investigations, pleadings, discovery, summary judgment, trial, and post-trial briefing.

 Ms. Munoz is also dedicated to pro bono work.
 She has submitted two U.S. Supreme Court amicus briefs arguing civil rights and diversity issues, including recently on behalf of 35 former high-ranking military officers in Students for Fair Admissions v.
 President and Fellows of Harvard College and Students for Fair Admissions v.
 University of North Carolina, et al., arguing that the Court should uphold the constitutionality of the consideration of race in college admissions.
 Amber also successfully argued for a Domestic Violence Restraining Order in California state court on behalf of a pro bono client.